coderefinery/social-coding/guide.md

   re-emphasize how past lessons all fit together (if on the last day).

 ## Hints

 In the source code, in HTML comments, are various hints and stories you can give.
 These can help to motivate reasons to license.
-Especially note the ones about
+Especially note the ones about:
-- why this is called Social Science, not Software Licensing
+- why this is called "social coding", not "software licensing"
 - the one about IBM software.

 Before you begin, it's worth thinking about some particular good or